-LESLIE: Terri in Washington is on the line with a decking question.
+LESLIE: Terri in Washington is on the line with a question about building a roof for deck.
 How can we help you with your project?

 TERRI: Yes, I have an 11×12-foot deck on the back of my home and I’d like to put some kind of a roof over it.
 I don’t want something to keep the light out but I don’t want it real bright.
 I’ve gotten five bids and five different ways that they thought it should be done and I’m thoroughly confused at this point.

 TOM: OK.
 OK.
-So what kinds of things are you considering?
+So what kinds of things are you considering for a roof for deck?
 Like awnings and that sort of thing?

 LESLIE: A pergola?
 An awning?